 5. Malacca City

-One of the oldest Malaysian cities, it is located in the strait of Malacca.
+One of the oldest Malaysian cities is located in the strait of Malacca.
 This popular tourist destination has been declared as a UNESCO World Heritage site since 2008.
 Malacca is just overflowing with things to do and places to grab a bite of the most delicious food.
 Malacca is known for its famous Jonker Street night market which is always abuzz with people and tourists.
-Something that you must check out, when you find yourself in Malacca.
+Something that you must check out when you find yourself in Malacca.

-Apart from that there’s a lot to see and do as we mentioned above.
-The St Paul’s church a former Portuguese church and later a cemetery during the Dutch occupation is a definite must visit.
-There’s also Cheng Hoon Teng Temple, The Kampung Keling Mosque and Bukit China.
+Apart from that, there’s a lot to see and do as we mentioned above.
+The St Paul’s church, a former Portuguese church and later a cemetery during the Dutch occupation, must visit.
+There’s also Cheng Hoon Teng Temple, The Kampung Keling Mosque, and Bukit China.
 There’s a small river that runs through the city.
 A boat trip is highly recommended, especially at night when the entire city of Malacca is lit up and looks like a sight of beauty.